-Fast forwarding to the day of the hike, Steve dropped his car at Aiea trailhead which was our exit point, then Stacy and him picked me up in Kaneohe, and we drove to he Ahuimanu trailhead.
+Fast forwarding to the day of the hike, Steve dropped his car at Aiea trailhead which was our exit point, then they picked me up in Kaneohe, and we drove to he Ahuimanu trailhead.
 Weather didn't look good, was rainy the night before, even in the morning.
 We were discussing other possible hikes to do, but finally looking at the ridge, we decided (2 vs 1) to try, and if weather turns bad we would turn back.

 I scouted the area couple weeks before, so after a little bit of detouring we found my ribbons, and we started our ascent to the steep spur ridge.
 My original plan was to try to climb the actual Ahuimanu windward ridge, but looking at the notches on it, and a very exposed area, I decided to go for this one.

 Very shortly we found ourselves on steep crumbly terrain, and soon we reached a narrow rocky section.
 That was the spot where my scouting ended the last time.

 At this point the ridge started gaining elevation very quickly.
 First 0.5 miles we gained around 350ft of elevation, but the next 0.5 miles we gained 2100 ft of elevation!
 Quite a big difference!

 The narrow, exposed section was quite challenging because most of the trail was overgrown with this grass (not sure about the name) which covered everything.
 We didn't see where can we step, or where can we climb.
 Before every move I had to clear the grassy area in front of me to see where to put safely my feet.

 There were couple more exposed sections, and on one of them I had to set up a webbing for a safer climb up.

 From that section Stacy took over the lead, and she started bulldozing the overgrowth.